eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

     jsonBuffer.clear();
 }
 ```
 Due to the fact, that we just control the build in LED, this callback has nothing to do except parsing the incoming message for it's command (`substring`) and it's payload (`value`).
-The function above parses the full MQTT Topic `ditto-tutorial/my.test:octopus/LED` for it's last substring, check's if it's `LED` and if yes, set the LED to the payload of the MQTT Message ("on" | "off"):
+The function above parses the full MQTT topic `ditto-tutorial/my.test:octopus/LED` for it's last substring, check's if it's `LED` and if yes, set the LED to the payload of the MQTT Message ("on" | "off"):

 ```c++
 void setLED(const char* powerState){